terrancehah/whole-ios/docs/app-roadmap.md

 ---

-## Step 6: Sharing, Theming, and Paywall Polish — ✅ COMPLETED
+## Step 6: Sharing, Theming, and Paywall Polish —
 **Objective:** Enhance user engagement and monetization.
 - Sharing capabilities for quotes are implemented and polished:
     - [`QuoteShareCardView.swift`](../Features/Quotes/QuoteShareCardView.swift): Renders a quote as a shareable image, applies watermark for free users, and uses current theme styling.